CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Redis/README.md

 * First init of this playbook with the bootstrap_playbook playbook by Lord Robin Crombez

+### 2023-10-19: Fix and push

+* Fix permissions on certs
+* Playbook install a Redis standole service
+* Playbook can install multiples Redis services and daemon
+* Playbook doesn't init the cluster, for now

 ## Authors

 * Lord Robin Crombez